-Bengals come in three standard, breed-recognized colors but can also come in a variety of “unrecognized” colors.
+Bengals come in three standard, breed-recognized colors but can also come in various “unrecognized” colors.
 While these colors are found in most domestic cats, the combination of color and unique patterning makes for a visually stunning animal.
-The spots or marbling can be in various shades and intensity and will give a beautiful contrast that is not found in other domestic cat breeds.
+The spots or marbling can be in various shades and intensities and display a beautiful contrast not found in other domestic cat breeds.

 1. Brown Bengal Cat

-Brown Bengals are one of the most popular varieties and can be found in color range variations that include descriptions like golden, creamy, honey, caramel, red, and orange, with an orange-brown or butter-coat being the preferred standard base coat.
-This base coat is usually beautifully contrasted with dark chestnut or black markings, which can be varied solid rosettes or marbling and can also be tricolor, typically a dark outline with graduated shades of browns inside.
+Brown Bengals are one of the most popular varieties and can be found in color range variations that include descriptions like golden, creamy, honey, caramel, red, and orange, with an orange-brown or butter coat being the preferred standard base coat.
+This base coat is usually beautifully contrasted with dark chestnut or black markings, which can be varied solid rosettes or marbling and can also be tricolor, typically a dark outline with graduated shades of the brown inside.

-This color variety, whether with spots or marbling, is often referred to as the Leopard Bengal due to its close resemblance to this big cat.
+This color variety, whether with spots or marbling, is often called the Leopard Bengal due to its close resemblance to the big cat.
 They usually have green or golden eyes and a solid-black tipped tail.

 2. Silver Bengal Cat

 Silver Bengals have an almost pure white base coat that can vary from white to a steel-like silver shade, contrasted by black and grey spotted or marbling patterns.
 This can also include charcoal and blue shading in the base coat and patterns but should never include brown or golden tones on the feet or face.
 They will usually have green or golden eyes and a solid black-tipped tail.